Cereus phatnospermus K.Schum.

 Cereus adelmarii, Cereus phatnospermus subsp. adelmarii, Monvillea adelmarii, Monvillea phatnosperma

-Cereus phatnospermus is a highly branched cactus with fleshy, dark green, decumbent or ascending stems that grow up to 6.6 feet (2 m) long and up to 1 inch (2.5 cm) in diameter.
-The stems have 4 to 5 well-defined ribs, areoles about 1.2 inches (3 cm) apart, and brown spines.
+Cereus phatnospermus is a highly branched cactus with thick fleshy dark green stems with 4 to 5 well-defined ribs and clusters of brown spines.
+The stems are decumbent or ascending, up to 6.6 feet (2 m) long and 1 inch (2.5 cm) in diameter.
+The areoles are about 1.2 inches (3 cm) apart.
 Each areole bears 5 to 6 up to 0.6 inches (1.5 cm) long radial spines and one up to 1.2 inches (3 cm) long central spine.
-Flowers are white, funnel-shaped up to 4.8 inches (12 cm) long, and appear from spring to early fall.
+Flowers are white, funnel-shaped, up to 4.8 inches (12 cm) long, and appear from spring to early fall.
 Fruits are red, egg-shaped, and 3 inches (7.5 cm) long.

 How to Grow and Care for Cereus phatnospermus